Single-valued integration and double copy: Abstract

 \section{Abstract}

 We study a single-valued integration pairing between differential forms and dual differential forms which subsumes some classical constructions in mathematics and physics.
 It can be interpreted as a $p$-adic period pairing at the infinite prime.
 The single-valued integration pairing is defined by transporting the action of complex conjugation from singular to de Rham cohomology via the comparison isomorphism.
-We show how quite general families of period integrals admit canonical single-valued versions and prove some general formulas for them.
+We show how quite general families of period integrals admit canonical single-valued versions and prove some general formulae for them.
 This implies an elementary `double copy' formula expressing certain singular volume integrals over the complex points of a smooth projective variety as a quadratic expression in ordinary period integrals of half the dimension.
 We provide several examples, including non-holomorphic modular forms, archimedean N\'{e}ron--Tate heights on curves, single-valued multiple zeta values and polylogarithms.

-In a sequel to this paper \cite{BD2} we apply this formalism to the moduli space of curves of genus zero with marked points, to deduce a recent conjecture due to Stieberger in string perturbation theory, which states that closed string amplitudes are the single-valued projections of open string amplitudes.
+The results of the present paper are used in \cite{BD2} to prove a recent conjecture of Stieberger which relates the coefficients in a Laurent expansion of two different kinds of periods of twisted cohomology on the moduli spaces of curves $\mathcal{M}_{0,n}$ of genus zero with $n$ marked points.
+We also study a morphism between certain rings of `motivic' periods, called the de Rham projection, which provides a bridge between complex periods and single-valued periods in many situations of interest.